-The Judges may require any dogs to wear distinguishing collars.
+The judges may require any dogs to wear distinguishing collars.

 7. The whole quality of a dog's work must be taken into consideration, not just the number of points it has made.
-The Judges should be looking for credit qualities rather than trying to eliminate dogs, and it is the better dogs which should be fully tried, not wasting ground and time on those with little or no merit.
+The judges should be looking for credit qualities rather than trying to eliminate dogs, and it is the better dogs which should be fully tried, not wasting ground and time on those with little or no merit.
 Minor faults should not be too heavily penalised when a dog has done good sound work.
 A dog's work should be exciting and a pleasure to watch, as would appeal to and interest guns particularly if gamebirds are scarce.

-8. Credit points Systematically quartering with stamina pace and style.
+Systematically quartering with stamina pace and style.
 Hunting with drive and purpose.
 Style on point and production.
-Natural backing.

 Dropping to wing.
-Quiet handling.

-9. Eliminating faults

 Flushing up wind.
-Out of control.

 Chasing fur or feather.
-Unsteadiness to game.

 Whining or barking.
-Blinking a point.

 Stealing a point.
-0 1

 Interfering with the other dog on point.
 Not dropping to flush down wind.
 Missing gamebirds on the beat.
-Without merit.

-10. Major faults
+10. Maior faults

 Poor ground treatment.
+Stickiness on point.
+Persistent back casting.
 Noisy handling.

-Stickiness on point.
 Persistent false pointing.

-Persistent back casting.
-1 0

-11. Each brace should be tried for a reasonable time except when undoubted lack of merit of one or both dogs is confirmed by both Judges.
+11. Each brace should be tried for a reasonable time except when undoubted lack of merit of one or both dogs is confirmed by both judges.

-12. The dog should quarter the appointed ground as drawn with pace and style making good all its ground, working correctly to the wind particularly if downwind or cheek wind, showing gamebird finding ability and working naturally with the minimum of handling.
+12. The dog should guarter the appointed ground as drawn with pace and style making good all its ground, working correctly to the wind particularly if downwind or cheek wind, showing gamebird finding ability and working naturally with the minimum of handling.
 Dogs should be steady to fur, feather, flush and shot.